derrickmaples/post-install-config/README.md

 <p>
-Allow anyone the ability to create a ticket by going to Settings -> Users and making sure the "Require registration and login to create tickets" option is not checked.
+Allow anyone the ability to create a ticket by going to Settings -> Users by making sure the "Require registration and login to create tickets" option is not checked.
 </p>
 <br />